A practical guide to Atlassian Intelligence related Confluence content

 Summarize pages, comments, and changes

-Nobody has time to read through every single word of a long document or a never-ending comment thread.
-The AI summarization feature gives you a quick overview of a Confluence page, a bunch of comments, or the edits made since you last looked at a doc.
-It’s a nice way to get the gist of what’s going on without getting bogged down in the details.
+Efficiency is key when managing a growing knowledge base.
+The AI summarization feature gives you a quick overview of a Confluence page, a group of comments, or the edits made since you last reviewed a doc.
+It’s a reliable way to stay updated on what’s happening without needing to read through every single line.

 Find answers with Q&A search

-Instead of guessing the right keywords for a search, you can now ask questions just like you would ask a person.
-For instance, you could ask, “What is our vacation policy for the fourth quarter?” and the AI, powered by Rovo, will sift through your Atlassian Intelligence related Confluence content to pull out a direct answer.
-The idea is to make Confluence feel more like a conversation.
+Instead of guessing the right keywords for a search, you can now ask questions naturally.
+For instance, you could ask, “What is our vacation policy for the fourth quarter?” and the AI, powered by Rovo, will sift through your Atlassian Intelligence related Confluence content to provide a direct answer.
+This makes interacting with Confluence feel like a helpful conversation.

 Automate tasks with AI-powered rules

-Confluence Automation now has a bit of AI smarts.
+Confluence Automation includes smart AI capabilities.
 You can describe what you want to happen in plain English, and the AI will build the automation rule for you.
-For example, you could say, "Archive pages in the '2023 Projects' space that haven't been touched in six months and let the original author know."
-This can help you keep your knowledge base tidy without a ton of manual cleanup.
+For example: "Archive pages in the '2025 Projects' space that haven't been touched in six months and let the original author know."
+This helps you keep your knowledge base tidy with minimal manual effort.

-While having AI built into Confluence is a good start, it comes with some real-world limitations, especially if you're trying to manage knowledge for a customer support team or an internal help desk.
+While having AI built into Confluence is a major advantage, there are some practical considerations to keep in mind, particularly for teams managing complex knowledge for customer support or an internal help desk.

 Understanding Atlassian Intelligence pricing

-Here’s a simple look at how the AI features are spread across the Confluence Cloud plans:
+Here’s a look at how these features are structured across Confluence Cloud plans in 2026:

 Feature AvailabilityFree ($0)Standard (from $5.42/user/mo)Premium (from $10.44/user/mo)Enterprise (Custom Pricing)